-The IPaC regulatory review process helps you to evaluate the potential impacts of your project on resources managed by the U.S. Fish and Wildlife Service.
-It walks you through the regulations that cover each protected resource and offers suggestions and assistance in designing your project.
+The IPaC regulatory review process helps evaluate the potential impacts of your project on resources managed by the U.S. Fish and Wildlife Service.
+It walks through regulations covering each protected resource, and offers suggestions and assistance in designing your project.

-23 × Endangered species Endangered species are protected under the Endangered Species Act 100.
-This project is in the jurisdiction of the following offices: Request an official species list Evaluate determination keys.
-There are no determination Knys available in this project area.
-Analyze project (optional) Download documentation Your consultation package is complete and documents are ready for download to be downloaded and sent to the USFWS Reld Office.
-NOTE: IFaC does not automatically submit your biological assessment to the field office for consultation at this time.
-4 Migratory birds Certain birds are protected under the Migratory Bird Treaty Act (1) and the Bald and Golden Eagle Protection Act (10).
-30 migratory birds of conservation concern are expected to occur or may be affected by activities in this location.
-Contact the local U.S. Fish and Wildlife Service field office There is currently no regulatory review process in IPaC for migracory birds.
-Please contact the local U.S. Fish and Wildlife Service field office to evaluate effects and authoritie sake.
-2 Facilities U.S. Fish and Wildlife Service facilities are protected under the National Wildlife Refuge System Administration Act () and the National Fish Hatchery System ().
-THERE ARE NO U.S. FISH AND WILDLIFE SERVICE REPUSES DRIFTCH HATCHERES AT THIS LOCATION.
-Wetlands • wedands NAME OF A DESCRIPTION OF A DESCRIPTION OF A DESCRIPTION O Wetlands and other aquatic habitats may be subject to regulation under Section 404 of the Clean Water Act , or other State/Federal statutes.
+Endangered species

+Endangered species are protected under the Endangered Species Act 1.

+THERE ARE NO ENDANGERED SPECIES EXPECTED TO OCCUR AT THIS LOCATION.

+Migratory birds

+Certain birds are protected under the Migratory Bird Treaty Act 📵 and the Bald and Golden Eagle Protection Act 3.

+24 migratory birds of conservation concern are expected to occur or may be affected by activities in this

+Contact the local U.S. Fish and Wildlife Service field office

+There is currently no regulatory review process in IPaC for migratory birds.
+Please contact the local U.S. Fish and Wildlife Service field office to evaluate effects and authorize take.

+Facilities

+U.S. Fish and Wildlife Service facilities are protected under the National Wildlife Refuge System Administration Act 4 and the National Fish Hatchery System 5.

+THERE ARE NO U.S. FISH AND WILDLIFE SERVICE REFUGES OR FISH HATCHERIES AT THIS LOCATION.

+Wetlands

+Wetlands and other aquatic habitats may be subject to regulation under Section 404 of the Clean Water Act or other State/Federal statutes.